Oak Hill Academy

 Oak Hill Academy is situated on a 240-acre campus in tranquil Mouth of Wilson, Virginia, amidst the beautiful Blue Ridge Mountains and the scenic New River.
 The school, located in Grayson County, is twelve miles from the county seat of Independence.
 State highways 16 and 58 pass the entrance of the school.
 Interstate 77 is located thirty-seven miles southeast from the Academy, and Interstate 81 is twenty-eight miles northwest.

 Oak Hill Academy welcomes and values a highly diverse student body, 99% of which are boarding students.
-Students represent a variety of cultural and racial backgrounds and 21 foreign countries.
+Students represent a variety of cultural and racial backgrounds and come from 22 states and 19 foreign countries.

 Rules for acceptance and participation in all activities and programs are the same for all without regard to race, color, religion, sex, age, disability, handicap, or national origin.
 This institution is primarily a special agency geared to meet the needs of the individual student, 13 through 18 years of age, of average to high intelligence with minimal physical, social, emotional, or behavioral limitations, and geared only to take care of those types of conditions.
 Individuals with other disabilities or handicaps will be referred to other institutions with appropriate services.